 A few years later our mother church in Wilmington, North Carolina, shut down and the leadership went to join the Pentecostal Freewill Baptist Church.
 This left our church something of an orphan.
 We have continued to have good friendship with the people who were in leadership, but we formed our own small national Church denomination in Tanzania, under the name, Pentecostal Missionary Church.
-We have been watching for a larger denomination with which we might align ourselves, and come under their protective umbrella of authority and provisions with such an affiliation.

 Our main congregation of 150 believers is located at Kibaha, half an hour's drive from Dar es Salaam, and is our headquarters.
 We have 21 smaller branch or satelite churches in smaller villages and rural areas across Tanzania.
 Some of our church planting activities have taken us outside our borders to Mosambique, Malawi, Zambia, Democratic Republic of Congo, Burundi, Kenya and Uganda.
-There is so much potential in a larger denominational affiliation!

 Our main congregation has a church choir with some musical instruments and a good public address system.
 These are luxuries very few churches in Africa can enjoy.